NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/creating-modules.md

 Just like with `m.contract`, the first value is the name of the contract, and the second value is its address.

-You can also use another `Future` as its address, which can be useful when using a factory, or to create a contract `Future` with a different interface (e.g. deploying a proxy instantiating it as its implementation).
+You can also use another `Future` for the address (the second argument).
+This can be useful when using a factory, or to create a contract `Future` with a different interface (like when deploying a proxy instantiating it as its implementation).

 ### Calling contract methods

-If you need to call a method of an contract all you need to do is
+To call a method of an contract you need to use the `m.call` method in `ModuleBuilder`:

 ```js
 m.call(token, "transfer", [receiver, amount]);
 ```

-Here the first argument is the contract we want to call, the second one the method name, and the third one is an array of arguments.
-The array of arguments can contain other `Future`s and Hardhat Ignition will know how to resolve them.
+The first argument is the `Future` object for the contract you want to call, the second one the method name, and the third one is an array of arguments.
+Once again, the array of arguments can contain other `Future` objects and Hardhat Ignition will figure out how to resolve them during execution.

-This method returns a `Future` which we aren't assigning to any variable.
-This isn't a problem, as Hardhat Ignition will execute every `Future` within a module.
+In this example, the `m.call` returns a `Future` which we aren't assigning to any variable.
+This isn't a problem.
+Hardhat Ignition will execute every `Future` within a module, regardless of whether we store it or not.

-Finally, if you need to send ETH while calling this method, you can pass an object with options as third argument to `m.contract`, and use its `value` field:
+If you need to send ETH while calling a method, you can pass an object with options as the third argument to `m.contract`, and put in how much you want to send in the `value` field:

 ```js
 m.call(myContract, "receivesEth" [], {